gtadajweski/code-final-project-02a32/get-involved.md

 intro_image_hide_on_mobile: true
 ---

-# What Getting Involved in Lebanon Can Look Like
+# Getting Involved in Lebanon

 Interested in exploring volunteer, group, and donation membership options in Lebanon?
 Take a look around based on your interests!